September 10

 Copper is the best choice for even heating, bar none.
 It's the choice of professional chefs because of its fast response to temperature changes.
 Heavy gauge copper is easily controlled and will cook food more evenly than any other cookware.

 It's also beautiful, although keeping that shine takes work: copper oxidizes and needs to be polished with special cream at least once per year.
-Oxidized copper performs just as well as polished copper, it's just not as pretty.
+Oxidized copper performs just as well as polished copper, but it's not as pretty.

 Best For